TheAxonLab/HCPh-fMRI-tasks/README.md

 The movie was captured by a static camera offering the view of the village of Mundaka, located on the northern coast of Spain, as shown in the image below.
 From the original four-hour recording, we extracted a 20-minutes segment to fit the duration of the fMRI sequence.
 The segment was carefully selected to minimize distractions: the first part (~20 minutes) of the movie was cut out because a boat slowly moved in the right part of the frame and we didn't want it to become a point of focus for the participant.
-We also cut the end of the recording because the scene became too dark, which could induce sleep.
+Occasional passing cars in the village and one passing boat on the ocean could not be avoided.
-As the sun sets, the luminosity gradually decreases.
+Aside from those elements, the segment contains no sudden or abrupt stimuli, such as faces.
-The movie contains no sudden or abrupt stimuli, such as faces, aside from occasional passing cars in the village or one boat in the ocean.
+Gentle movement visible throughout are the waves, flickering lights and drifting clouds.
-Slow and steady movement visible throughout are the waves, the lights flickering and the clouds drifting.
+As the sun sets, the luminosity gradually decreases; therefore, the end of the recording was cut out to prevent the scene from becoming too dark, which could have induced sleep.
 The movie is silent and was cropped to match the 800x600 resolution of the MRI projector.

 ![Naturalistic Movie](./assets/NaturalisticMovie.png)